The Past Indefinite Tense

 Did they drink?

-And here's an exercise about 'yes / no' questions
+And here's an exercise about 'yes /

 To make a 'wh' question, of course, put the question word at the beginning of the sentence: